 “If someone told me this time last year that I would ever perform in front of other people I would have laughed at them”.

 The Story So Far...

-Since 2011 the Women’s Creative Company have created and produced events, exhibitions and full productions, including: It’s Her Birthday, 80.1, Standing Strong, Endurance, Privilege, Hidden Footprints and Stories to Survive to.
+Since 2011 the Women’s Creative Company have created and produced events, exhibitions and full productions, including: At A Distance Together, It’s Her Birthday, 80.1, Standing Strong, Endurance, Privilege, Hidden Footprints and Stories to Survive to.

 In between these larger projects members of the group have undertaken smaller-scale, more bespoke projects that have focused on creative development and expanding the groups’ individual and collective artistic practice.
 These include:

 The first six months of 2015 saw the Women’s Creative Company focus on exploring and experiencing a variety of performance-making skills.
 Each session focussed on a distinct art form or style that the group had little experience of.
 Over the last six months we have had the pleasure of exploring Space and Materials with Visual Artist and Designer Rachel O’Neil, Performance Poetry with Anita Govan, Shadow Puppetry with Alison Monaghan, Script Development with Muriel Romanes and Live Performance with Louise Brodie.
 We also hosted a special workshop as part of Refugee Festival Scotland, which saw AMP Artistic Director work with the group to explore how artistic expression connects to activism and whether it can empower us to demand Rights, Dignity and Protection.

 In Autumn 2014 the Women’s Creative Company explored ‘Visions for The Future’.
 At a time when Scotland was - and continues to be - deep in conversation about the kind of society it wants to be, the Women’s Creative Company worked with visiting artists to create work focused around what it means to be a woman in contemporary Scotland and how our stories, questions and imaginative responses can help shape the path ahead.